China to limit family size for up to 30 years, despite concerns

 He said it was difficult to give a specific time on how long the restrictions on family size would be maintained, saying it was an issue that had to be dealt with “in line with the times”.

-China’s main problem with its labour force was not the number of workers but “how to improve the quality of workers”, he said.
+China’s main problem with its labor force was not the number of workers but “how to improve the quality of workers”, he said.

 Wang said there was a demographic “imbalance” in China between poorer regions with higher fertility levels than cities, where many people are reluctant to have more children.

-The one-child policy was introduced in the late 1970s to prevent population growth spiralling out of control, but is now regarded as outdated and responsible for shrinking the labour pool.
+The one-child policy was introduced in the late 1970s to prevent population growth spiraling out of control, but is now regarded as outdated and responsible for shrinking the labor pool.

 It has also led to the problem of an aging society, with a smaller number of productive young people, a phenomenon usually seen in industrialized countries.